 The Power of Colors: How Colors Are Used in (e-)Commerce to Influence You.
 The color theory, invented by Sir Charles Lemieiux, is a complex science involving psychology, physics, color perception, etc. Color theory tackles perceptual and psychological effects to various color combinations and contrasts.
 The theory is so complex that it actually deserves the whole encyclopedia of it own, so this post won’t definitely be able to cover it all.
 Instead, it lists some fundamentals that you will hopefully be excited to hear.

 I’ve written many past tutorials about API development to help anyone new to this process.
 There are so many web-based services that it’s tough picking something to grab people’s attention.
 In this tutorial I want to demonstrate how we can access the Forrst API using jQuery.
 Some API wrappers actually require server-side code like PHP or Ruby.
+Read More I was browsing through websites one day and came across one really interesting feature.
+So in this tutorial I want to demonstrate how we can build a very simple HTML5 webpage recreating a full author bio display.
 Color Theory Tutorial by Worqx.
 Why study color theory?

 If you are involved in the creation or design of visual documents, an understanding of color will help when incorporating it into your own designs.
 Choices regarding color often seem rather mystical, as many seem to base decisions on nothing other than "it looks right. " Although often told I had an eye for color, the reason why some colors worked together while others did not always intrigued me and I found the study of color theory fascinating.
 While attending the University of Minnesota I enrolled in almost every course I could from different departments: graphic design, interior design, and fine arts.
 During my studies, I learned that there were 2 main reasons why scholars investigated color—the first involved the communication of colors; the other involved the application of color.